hiim-hr/suMRak/README.md

  ### Segmenter

 The segmenter tab allows you to easily segment the brain, hemispheres and regions of interest.
-Use traditional polygonal marking or speed things up using integrated K-means clustering - the choice is yours.
+Use traditional polygonal marking or speed things up using integrated K-means clustering - it's your choice.

 ### Volumetry